JuanP-VT/cv-app/README.md

 This project is part of my **Curriculum Series**, the objective is to have a repository to prove my skills as a web developer.

-### Note: you can see a quick version using the demo button.
-Buttons in the summary section does not work within demo mode.
+Now that I feel more confident with my javascript it is time to starting working with frameworks.
+This App generates a curriculum template from the fields you fill, the goal is to start working with React and for educational purposes, I will be using React class components.

+Typescript is now going to be the main language since I want to improve my toolkit and create better code.

+### Note: You can click the demo button at the bottom of the page to see the page in action

 ## Features:

-- Generate responsive cards with the details of the book
-- Has button to change the read status
-- Has mode to display book by its read status
+- Detailed sections (personal info, education, work experience, skills)
+- Live preview
+- Allows to upload images/icons for your skills

 ## Objective

+- Practice Typescript
-- Practice more OOP
+- Practice React
-- Practice clean code principles
+- Practice React class components
-- Get familiar with LocalStorage